AO-StreetArt/AOSharedServiceLibrary/docs/quickstart/README.md

 `docker run -d --name=registry --network=my-network consul`

 When we start another docker container and connect it to my-network, we can access the first container by using it's container name as the hostname.
+For example, we'd access the consul agent started above from another docker container in the network at the address 'registry:8500'.

 ## Use Latest Release